flatcar/flatcar-website/content/docs/latest/provisioning/sysext/_index.md

 In the past Torcx was introduced as a way to switch between Docker versions.
 Another approach we recommended was to [store binaries in `/opt/bin`](../../container-runtimes/use-a-custom-docker-or-containerd-version/) and prefer them in the `PATH`.

-The systemd project announced the portable services feature to address deploying custom services.
+For long time already, the systemd project provided the portable services feature to address deploying custom services.
 However, since it only covered the service itself without making the client binaries available on the user, it didn't really fit the use case fully.
 The systemd-sysext feature finally provides a way to extend the base OS with a `/usr` overlay, thereby making custom binaries available to the user.
 While systemd-sysext images are not really good yet at including systemd units, Flatcar ships `ensure-sysext.service` as workaround to automatically load the image's services.